oliverhuckfeldt/mocksserver-ws-plugin/README.md

   onMessage(message) {
     this.writeMessage(`Message from the client: ${message}`) }

+  onJsonMessage(obj) {
+    obj.note = 'Message from the client'
+    this.writeJsonMessage(obj)
   }
+}

 module.exports = FooHandler
 ```
 The above handler simply acts as an echo server, which sends the incoming message back to the client with the additional text ``Message from the client:``.
+If JSON-Message is received, a new property named ``note`` with the same text is appended before it is sent back.

 Now we can register the plugin and the handler class in the configuration file.
 The class reference must be assigned to the route.
 This is the relative path where the WebSocket is provided by the server.